James A. Stevens

-James Alexander Stevens was an American football coach.
+James Alexander Stevens (c.
+1907 – August 5, 1983) was an American football, basketball, and track and field coach, athletics administrator, and educator.
 He coached at Prairie View A&M University, where he was credited for building the program's "dynasty" in its "glory years."
 He later went on to coach at North Carolina College at Durham—now known as North Carolina Central University.

 Early life and education

-A native of St. Louis, Missouri, Stevens earned a Bachelor of Science degree at Kansas State Teachers College—now known as Emporia State University and a Master of Science at the University of Southern California (USC).
+A native of St. Louis, Stevens earned a Bachelor of Science degree at Kansas State Teachers College of Pittsburg—now known as Pittsburg State University—and a Master of Science at the University of Southern California (USC).

 Coaching career

 Prairie View A&M

 Stevens was the seventh head football coach at Prairie View A&M University in Prairie View, Texas, holding that position for three seasons, from 1949 until 1951.
 His record at Prairie View was 24–7.

 North Carolina College

 In 1965, Stevens was named the tenth head football coach at North Carolina College at Durham—now known as North Carolina Central University.
 He held that position for three seasons, from 1965 to 1967, compiling a record of 10–15–2.